Alitalia: Advertising

+Alitalia's branding was also beloved by fans of the World Rally Championship, famously appearing on the Lancia Stratos that won 15 rallies and three manufacturer's titles.

 Financial issues

 Alitalia - LAI financial issue

 Alitalia-Linee Aeree Italiane S.p.A. lost money for years owing to problems with pilots and crew members and labour difficulties, and to government and political interference with attempts to solve them.
 The Italian government supported Alitalia many times until the European Union set a moratorium on any support before 2011.
 Alitalia - Linee Aeree Italiane S.p.A. did not survive this moratorium.
 Alitalia - Linee Aeree Italiane S.p.A. went into liquidation in 2008.
 The viable parts of Alitalia - Linee Aeree Italiane S.p.A. were bought by the private company Alitalia - Compagnia Aerea Italiana on 12 December 2008, which started operations on 13 January 2009.